 Design Tip #11 – Use cut-outs.

 Custom labels and stickers can take on extra functionality when you use cut-outs.
-We recently printed custom labels for an equipment manufacturer who had 3-4 cut-outs designed into their custom stickers.
+We recently printed custom labels for an equipment manufacturer who had three to four cut-outs designed into their stickers.
 In this case, the cut-outs were there so equipment operators could read gauges through the label.